whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 When you know what to look for, the history books show this vividly.

-Just as the American, German, and other authorities are calling anti-genocide protesters "antisemitic" and punishing them for opposing their rulers' genocide today, for centuries European colonial authorities likewise have called people of healthy cultures "ignorant", "savages," "uneducated," and "the antichrist."
-Centuries of lies and manipulation in North and South America, Africa, Australia, and around the world trained conquered people to fear and hate free people of healthy cultures instead of seeing them as potential mentors, allies, and friends.
-Chapter 2 showed that sometimes the secret got out, and some colonists did indeed run away to live in freedom with healthy cultures.
+Just as the American, German, and other authorities are calling anti-genocide protesters "antisemitic" and punishing them for opposing their rulers' genocide today, for centuries European colonial authorities likewise have called people of healthy nations "ignorant", "savages," "uneducated," and "the antichrist."
+Centuries of lies and manipulation in North and South America, Africa, Australia, and around the world trained conquered people to fear and hate free people of healthy nations instead of seeing them as potential mentors, allies, and friends.
+Chapter 2 showed that sometimes the secret got out, and some colonists did indeed run away to live in freedom with healthy nations.

-Why would ruling classes work so hard to spread propaganda against healthy cultures?
+Why would ruling classes work so hard to spread propaganda against healthy nations?
 David Mantell, author of the _True Americanism_ study, said it clearly: "It is difficult to live in a permanent state of rebellion, and rebellions rarely occur when people do not have standards of comparison or do not see the chance of changing their circumstances."[xxx-true americanism|p27]

 In other words, ruling classes try to keep people in despair, not knowing that another way of life is possible without endless troubles like corruption and greed.

-But now, you know the secret: healthy cultures do exist, whole nations that maintain a baseline of respect internally because everybody stands for what's right, and nobody rules over anybody else.
+But now, you know the secret: healthy nations do exist, whole nations that maintain a baseline of respect internally because everybody stands for what's right, and nobody rules over anybody else.
 And their existence is proof that it's possible to live in a beautiful way, without all the cultural and political problems that can seem "just the way life is."

-Most people either haven't heard of healthy cultures or they misunderstand them, so they have no standard of comparison, and they're likely to accept their unhealthy culture as "good enough."
+Most people either haven't heard of healthy nations or they misunderstand them, so they have no standard of comparison, and they're likely to accept their unhealthy nation as "good enough."
 British prime minister Winston Churchill even said, "democracy is the worst form of government except for all those other forms that have been tried..."[xxx-churchill democracy]

 Of course, if you believe the only alternative to authoritarian democracy is being ruled by a king, priest or imam, then you'll do your best to make democracy "work."

 But what if you learned what freedom was like by studying actually-free people, and what if you found plenty of examples from today or recent times, including case studies of successful revolutionary movements?

-What if you realized how much your unhealthy culture had trained you and your ancestors to hold back your deepest love and tolerate endless abusive behavior all around you?
+What if you realized how much your unhealthy nation had trained you and your ancestors to hold back your deepest love and tolerate endless abusive behavior all around you?

 And what if you could see that it doesn't need to be this way, that you and people around you could unite to create a new nation where respect is the norm?

 At that moment, everything changes. _The secret is out!_

-Once you know what healthy cultures are like, you have that standard of comparison.
+Once you know what healthy nations are like, you have that standard of comparison.
 You can see that voting will never lead to deep change because slaves have never voted their way to freedom.
 You can see that endless TV debates between left and right, liberals and conservatives, and capitalists and socialists are all merely a distraction from the conversations that might lead to the Deepest Revolution.

 Instead of engaging in endless political debates that have never helped people find freedom, what if you imagined the kind of world you wanted to live in?
 And what if you worked with others to bring your vision to life?